iMiebaka/Whatsapp_full_clone/README.md

 * <a href="http://localhost.com:8000" target="_blank" rel="noopener noreferrer"> Go to WhatsApp Clone on localhost</a>

 <a href="https://channels.readthedocs.io/en/stable" target="_blank" rel="noopener noreferrer"> Need more knowledge on Django Websocket?
 Check out the Channels Documention</a> </br>
-<a href="https://docs.djangoproject.com/en/3.2/releases/3.0/" target="_blank" rel="noopener noreferrer"> Check out the Django 3 Document for recents update to the framework</a>
+<a href="https://docs.djangoproject.com/en/3.2/releases/3.0/" target="_blank" rel="noopener noreferrer"> Check out the Django 3 Document for recents update on to the framework</a>